bobtsang/bobtsang.github.io/_posts/2021-08-05-Learning-Ruby.md

 ## Ruby Fundamentals

 ### Install Ruby

 `Ruby` is pre-installed in Mac and it's better to install or manage different version with `RVM`

 ```{bash}
 \curl -sSL https://get.rvm.io | bash -s stable
 ```

+### Naming convention of variables

+> Ruby uses a convention to help it distinguish the usage of a name: the first characters of a name indicate how the name is used.
+Local variables, method parameters, and method names should all start with a lowercase letter or with an underscore.
+Global variables are prefixed with a dollar sign ($), while instance variables begin with an \``at'' sign (@).
+Class variables start with two ``at'' signs (@@).
+Finally, class names, module names, and constants should start with an uppercase letter.

 ### Data Types